Quantco/ndonnx/docs/experimental/experimental.rst

 Experimental
 ============

-This section documents features found in the `ndonnx._experimental` module.
+This section documents features found in the :func:`ndonnx._experimental` module.
 Breaking changes may occur in this module with no prior notice.